CodePosse/codeposse/README.md

 - 💬 Ask me about ...
 - 😄 Pronouns: ...
 -->
-- 😄 I'm currently working under my own Corp updating WCAG for Marsh-Mclennan and the City of Los Angeles.
+- 😄 I'm currently working on highly secure casino software applications for [Aristocrat] as a UX/UI Architect.
 - 🔭 I recently left [TA Digital] as a UX/UI/FrontEnd Architect/contributor to make protos, lead teams, and set standards.
 - 🤔 I'm a Xoogler (ex-Googler) that built the next-gen of client-facing Google Ads keyword, budget and planning tools.
 - 👯 I’m looking to collaborate on: WCAG 508 compliance.